 Put this in the new file.
 NB: The example below is not the current syntax.
 See notes below and also schroot.conf(5) for your Ubuntu version.

 [hardy_i386] description=Ubuntu 8.04 Hardy for i386 directory=/srv/chroot/hardy_i386 #syntax since Lucid #location=/srv/chroot/hardy_i386 #syntax before Lucid #personality=linux32 root-users=bob #run-setup-scripts=true #this no longer has any effect #run-exec-scripts=true #this no longer has any effect type=directory users=alice,bob,charlie

 Note: if you copy this example to your clipboard, be careful to start each line in column 1 before you save the new file!
 If you forget, the command schroot -l will fail with an error, e.g. E: /etc/schroot/chroot.d/hardy_i386.conf: line 0: Invalid line: “ [hardy_i386]”.

-Note: for lucid use directory instead of location, e.g. directory=/srv/chroot/hardy_i386 .
+Note: for Lucid and later releases, use directory instead of location, e.g. directory=/srv/chroot/hardy_i386 .